Boston Property Division Attorney – Massachusetts’ Best Divorce Property Division Guide

 - There may be different tax consequences involved.
-For example, receipt of alimony is taxable income to the recipient and tax-deductible for the person that pays.
+For example, receipt of alimony may be taxable income to the recipient and tax-deductible for the person that pays (likely only on the state level, recent federal tax law changes do not allow deduction).
 Property may be divided upon divorce as a “non-taxable” event.

 - The present value of future earning potential is not a “current asset” that the court will divide in divorce.

 - The court’s analysis differs with respect to alimony (which focuses on needs and income) and property division (which focuses on financial and non-financial contributions during marriage).